shadowfox87/ygopro2/README_TO_UPDATE.txt

-Run YgoProPatcher.exe
+Run YGOPro2.exe
-Point YgoProPatcher to the directory with YGOPro2.exe Press "Update YGOPro2"

-DONE!
+The client auto-updates card databases (cdbs) and banlist.
+The pictures are downloaded when they have to displayed for the first time.

+ENJOY!